 - It has some great searching facilities including saved searches and local searches based on your current location.

-- Refresh up to 100 tweets at once — good for when network signal is rather patchy.
+- Refresh up to 100 tweets at once — good for when the network signal is rather patchy.

 - A good “load more” (refresh) feature to work your way through your Twitter-stream without having to load up huge numbers of tweets to begin with.